fb

 Doctors and hospital staff receive years of expert training in order to act quickly and carefully to protect both mother and infant.
 When that care falls short and causes harm to a child, their insurance coverage should be held accountable for the damages.

-Very often, parents don’t receive a full explanation of what mistakes caused their child’s injury, or doctors evade questions about negligence.
+Very often, parents don't receive a full explanation of what mistakes caused their child's injury, or doctors evade questions about negligence.
+Therefore, if you suspect a mistake was made, it is important to speak with a qualified birth injury lawyer.

-Was your child’s injury caused by medical mistakes?
+Was your child's injury preventable?

-Free Case ReviewAlthough a child may show signs of cerebral palsy as early as 6 months of age, doctors follow a process of developmental and medical testing to form a definitive cerebral palsy diagnosis.
+Although a child may show signs of cerebral palsy as early as 6 months of age, doctors follow a process of developmental and medical testing to form a definitive cerebral palsy diagnosis.
+It usually takes between the ages of 18 months and 5 years to properly diagnose CP.

-During these checkups, doctors track your child’s growth, observe their movements, and discuss any concerns you may have.
-If CP is suspected, your child’s development will be closely monitored over time to identify delays or signs of motor issues.
+Developmental monitoring is an important part of well-child visits, especially for children at higher risk of cerebral palsy due to factors like low birth weight or premature birth.
+During these checkups, doctors track your child's growth, observe their movements, and discuss any concerns you may have.
+If CP is suspected, your child's development will be closely monitored over time to identify delays or signs of motor issues.

 These quick tests can identify potential delays in your child's motor skills or overall development.
 They typically involve short assessments conducted by a healthcare provider or simple questionnaires completed by parents.